jimeh/common-flow/common-flow.md

     3. Use of short-term release branches are OPTIONAL, and intended to be used to create a specific versioned release.
-    4. A short-term release branch is RECOMMENDED if there is a lengthy pre-release verification process to avoid a code freeze on the master branch.
+    4. A short-term release branch is RECOMMENDED if there is a lengthy pre-release verification process to avoid a code freeze on the main branch.
     5. Short-term release branches MUST have a name of "release-VERSION".
 For example for version "2.11.4" the release branch name MUST be